aceciliad/DataAnalysis/README.md

 While most flags are selected as plotting options, the `--save` flag is linked to the function `save_picks`  where a phase (e.g., PP) and a delta time `dt` (e.g., 18.2) need to be selected to update the file `Events_picks_new.npy` where the information of the events is saved.

+Please note that these scripts have been developed with the goal of picking seismic phases (i.e., following Duran et al., 2022 https://www.sciencedirect.com/science/article/pii/S0031920122000127).

 ### Usage example

+The following provides an example on how to run the script to provide the waveform analysis for the R component, considering a backazimuth of 44.14 degrees (Posiolova et al., 2022).

 ```bash
 python filter_banks_specgram.py --e S1094b --c R --baz 44.14
 ````

-In case of wanting to mark a new phase (or refining an old one), the function `save_picks` can be modified, and the following can be run:
+The script was originally designed to pick seismic phases.
+In case of wanting to mark a new phase (or refining an old one), the function `save_picks` can be modified (see parameters `phase` and `dt` to add a new phase pick), and the following can be run:

 ```bash
 python filter_banks_specgram.py --e S1094b --c R --baz 44.14 --save